 By the way, some elimination reactions ignore the Saytzeff rule.
 Instead of making many substituents, the elimination reaction proceeds in such a way that it makes fewer substitutions.
 This is called Hofmann elimination.

-When does a Hofmann elimination occur and not the Saytzeff rule?
-It occurs when a bulky nucleophile (a base with a large sterically-hindered) is used.
+When does a Hofmann elimination occur instead of the Saytzeff rule?
+It occurs when a bulky nucleophile (a base with a high steric hindrance) is used.
 Bulky bases include, for example, tert-butoxide.

-Unlike common bases, tert-butoxide is highly sterically hindered by the addition of three methyl groups to the base.
-When using these bulky nucleophiles (bases), it is difficult for the reaction to occur according to the Saytzeff rule.
+Unlike most bases, tert-butoxide is highly sterically hindered due to the large number of methyl groups attached to it.
+Using such a bulky nucleophile (base) makes it difficult for the reaction to follow the Saytzeff rule.
 As explained earlier, the hydrogen atoms inside the molecule have to be pulled out.

-Because of the steric hindrance, the hydrogen atoms inside the molecule cannot be pulled out.
-On the other hand, hydrogen atoms bonded to the outside of a molecule can be pulled out without any problem, even from a bulky nucleophile.
+Because of the steric hindrance, hydrogen atoms inside the molecule cannot be pulled out.
+On the other hand, hydrogen atoms bond to the outside of the molecule can be pulled out without any problem, even with bulky nucleophiles.

-Normally, we use reagents with low steric hindrance as bases.
-For this reason, the Saytzeff rule is followed.
-On the other hand, if a base with a large sterically-hindered base is used, it is possible to make alkenes with fewer substituents by Hofmann elimination.
+Usually, a reagent with less steric hindrance is used as the base.
+Therefore, the Saytzeff rule is followed.
+On the other hand, if a base with a high steric hindrance is used, an alkene with few substituents can be made by Hofmann elimination.

 On the other hand, how does the E2 reaction work?
 In the E2 reaction, the following things occur simultaneously.